New Jersey Marriage-Based Green Card and Fiancé Visa Lawyer

 Should you get married or apply for a fiancé visa first?

-Even if you are eligible for a green card through marriage, it is important to discuss your options with a qualified and experience immigration attorney such as Laurie Woog.
+Even if you are eligible for a green card through marriage, it is important to discuss your options with a qualified and experienced immigration attorney such as Laurie Woog.
 Can you get married abroad and enter the U.S. to visit your spouse?
-How long should you wait to get married after entering the U.S.?
+How long should you wait to get married after entering the U.S,?
 Should you obtain a fiancé (K-1) visa instead of getting married first?
 Our law firm can answer these and many other questions about the immigration process for married couples.

 Same-sex Couple Immigration